 Certifications and Licensures

-The Department of Health and Human Development offers a three-course series (FCS 337 Personal and Family Finance I, FCS 338 Personal and Family Finance II, and FCS 339 Family Financial Counseling) that can aid students in becoming credentialed as an Accredited Financial Counselor (AFC).
+The Department of Health and Human Development offers a three-course series (HDFS 337 Personal and Family Finance I, HDFS 338 Personal and Family Finance II, and HDFS 339 Family Financial Counseling) that can aid students in becoming credentialed as an Accredited Financial Counselor (AFC).
 The AFC credential is offered nationally through the Institute for Personal Finance.
 The credential requires two tests, an internship and a year of work experience in helping consumers and families with financial matters.
 The three courses prepare students to take the two tests.
 The department then helps the student find placement for an internship in helping consumers and families with finances.
 The AFC credential allows students to credibly indicate their expertise in personal and family finance to potential employers.
 Students need not be majors in Health and Human Development to complete the three courses and become AFC-certified.

-Completion of the Community Health option establishes eligibility to sit for the Certified Health Education Specialist examination (CHES).
+Completion of the Community Health major establishes eligibility to sit for the Certified Health Education Specialist examination (CHES).
 The CHES exam measures the possession, application, and interpretation of knowledge essential to the practice of community health/health education.
 The CHES certification is a national standard for health education practice and assists employers in identifying qualified health education practitioners.

 The National Strength and Conditioning Association provides opportunities to become a certified personal trainer or a certified strength coach.